 The Student Counselling and Wellbeing service can provide a standard email to support a plea of mitigating circumstances.
 To be eligible for this, you must either be, or have been, attending appointments at the time of the circumstances you are seeking mitigation for.
 We are unable to provide statements retrospectively.

-The Student Counselling Centre are not able to provide provide psychological or medical assessments.
+The Student Counselling Centre is not able to provide psychological or medical assessments.
 Where medical evidence is needed, a letter from your GP or hospital consultant will be needed.

 No information is given about a student without their consent.

 If you have any questions about the Student Counselling and Wellbeing service policy on providing evidence on mitigating circumstances, please feel free to contact the Centre and speak to the head of service or a core team member.